Alternative treatments for erectile dysfunction

 - If you don’t know what’s in a tablet, powder, cream or drink, don’t use it.

-- If you’re buying medicines online, make sure it’s from a reliable, safe online doctor service that’s regulated by the CQC and the MHRA.
+- If you’re buying medicines online, make sure it’s from a reliable, safe online doctor service that’s regulated by the CQC and monitored by the MHRA.
 This will ensure that the medicines you’re buying are safe and genuine.

 - If you’re in any doubt whether the medicine you’re taking is legitimate or not, take it to your local pharmacy for them to check it.